marcusgia2505/classsExGameInstructions/docs/Elements.rst

 The following options can be changed:

-Variable
+variable
 	Choose which variable you want to display

-Show element
+show element
 	Element is always displayed or only if stage is activated.

-Min
+min
 	Minimum of the histogram (Default 0)

-Max
+max
 	Maximum of the histogram

-Bin
+bin
-	How the values shall be pooled into “bins".
-For example, if you define the bin width: 10, the data will be pooled in brackets of ten.
+	How the values shall be pooled into *bins*.
+For example, if you define the bin 10, the data will be pooled in brackets of ten.

-X-Line
+x-line
 	Vertical Line is drawn at this x-value (e.g. to specify a correct or true value)

-Count
+count
-	Participants are counted all together or per treatment / role.
-This can be changed in drop down menu at the bottom.
+	Participants are counted all together or per treatment / role / group.

 .. note:: All values that are larger than the displayed maximum value are automatically pooled into the last bin.